Jean Loring: Becoming Eclipso

-Infinite Crisis

-While she is institutionalized, the supernatural entity known as Eclipso (aided by the actions of the Psycho-Pirate and Alexander Luthor of the former Earth-3) manipulates Jean into becoming his new host so she could seduce the Spectre into destroying all of the magical beings in the DC Universe series Day of Vengeance.
+During her time in Arkham, the supernatural entity Eclipso (aided by the actions of the Psycho-Pirate and Alexander Luthor Jr.) manipulates Jean into becoming his new host so she could seduce the Spectre into destroying all of the magical beings in the DC Universe series Day of Vengeance.

 Due to Eclipso's actions, the Spectre goes on a mass-murdering rampage, killing over 700 magicians.
-With all their lives in danger, a group of mystics band together, forming the Shadowpact.
+With all their lives in danger, a group of mystics band together, forming Shadowpact.
 They recruited Black Alice, a girl who has the ability to steal a person's magical powers for a short amount of time, leaving the being powerless in the process.
 The Shadowpact uses Black Alice's power to strip the Spectre of his own, leaving him defenseless.
 They then attempt to kill the Spectre while he is powerless.
 The plan hits a snag, as without his powers the Spectre is nothing but an empty spirit, leaving him invulnerable.

-During her brief possession of the Spectre's powers, Black Alice uses them to help fellow Shadowpact member Nightshade send Eclipso into a perpetual orbit around the sun, weakening Eclipso's powers.
-However, Eclipso's incapacitation did not help the Shadowpact with the Spectre, who continues to wreak havoc and ends up killing the ancient wizard Shazam.

-After the Spectre kills Nabu, the last and most powerful of the Lords of Order, the Presence's attention is finally drawn to him, and the Spectre is forced into a human host, finally stopping his mad rampage.
+During her brief possession of the Spectre's powers, Black Alice uses them to help fellow Shadowpact member Nightshade send Eclipso into perpetual orbit around the Sun, weakening Eclipso's powers.
+However, Eclipso's incapacitation did not help Shadowpact with the Spectre, who continues to wreak havoc and ends up killing the ancient wizard Shazam.
+After the Spectre kills Nabu, the last and most powerful of the Lords of Order, the Presence's attention is finally drawn to him, and the Spectre is forced into a human host, finally stopping his rampage.

 52

-In Week Twenty-Seven of 52, Ralph Dibny approaches the Spectre as part of his quest to restore his wife Sue to life, promising to fulfill any bargain demanded of him to accomplish this.
+In 52, Ralph Dibny approaches the Spectre as part of his quest to restore his wife Sue to life, promising to fulfill any bargain demanded of him to accomplish this.
 The Spectre, desiring revenge on Eclipso, but rendered incapable of taking it owing to his then-lack of a host, orders Dibny to punish Eclipso in return for his wife's life; Dibny, temporarily granted the power of the Spectre, takes Eclipso back to the point at which she (as Jean Loring) murdered his wife and, restoring Jean's sanity, intends to trap her in a permanent time loop and force her to watch herself murder Sue Dibny over and over for all eternity.
 But the now-sane Loring tearfully begs for forgiveness and Dibny - affected by her pleas, his sense of compassion, and his own feelings on watching his wife's death - finds himself incapable of completing his pact with the Spectre.
-He thus returns Eclipso to her orbit around the sun.
+He thus returns Eclipso to her orbit around the Sun.

 Countdown to Final Crisis

-Blue Beetle #16 shows Eclipso kidnapping a baby with huge raw magical abilities and attempting to corrupt it into a new host for herself.
-The combined efforts of Blue Beetle and Traci Thirteen foil her plans, steering her attention toward Mary Marvel instead.